wp-plugins/cm-answers/readme.txt

 == Changelog ==
+= 2.1.1 =
+* Fixed the theme compatibility with 20-14 theme bundled with Wordpress 3.8

 = 2.1.0 =
 * Fixed notifications appearing on some plugin installations
 * Fixed answers count after manual SQL removal